rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 numberOfA("abba")
 ```

-Finally you are asked to implement a function that counts the number of b's **and** c's in a String.
+Finally you are asked to implement a function that counts the number of b's **and** c's in a string.
 Again you can copy-paste the latest String and modify it a bit:

 ```scala
 def numberOfBandC(string: String): Int = {